peterbednar/dl4dp/README.md

 # dl4dp

 **dl4dp** is a Python NLP library, which provides tools for morphological tagging, lemmatization and dependency parsing.
-The main motivation for this library is to provide state-of-the-art tools for Slovak language, but the models can build for any language with training data in [Universal Dependencies](https://universaldependencies.org).
+The main motivation for this library is to provide state-of-the-art tools for Slovak language, but the models can be build for any language with training data in [Universal Dependencies](https://universaldependencies.org).

 ### Installation